• Home Basics

 Here is the gist of what I did:

-I removed the engraved part of all the trophies and I ended up donating the actual trophy.
-And for the medals, I removed the ribbon and only kept the medal part and also donated the ribbons.
-I then used glue dots to glue the plaques and medals to the belonging sports photos.
+I removed the engraved parts of all the trophies and donated the actual trophies.
+Then, I removed the ribbons from the medals, kept only the medals, and donated the ribbons.
+Last, I used glue dots to glue the plaques and medals to the sports photos they belonged to.

 Declutter Trophies And Medals | The Steps